joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Monday, May 25, 2026.`\
 https://www.nytimes.com/2026/05/24/crosswords/strands-sidekick-813.html

-**Iran War Live Updates: U.S. and Iran Signal Move Toward Initial Peace Deal, but Details Remain Murky**\
+**Iran War Live Updates: U.S. and Iran Agree in Principle to Reopen Strait of Hormuz, U.S. Official Says**\
-`President Trump said the United States and Iran had “largely negotiated” an agreement, even as American and Iranian officials described the terms differently.`\
+`The official said Iran had also agreed to dispose of highly enriched uranium, but stressed that a deal had not yet been signed.
+American and Iranian officials have described the terms differently.`\
 https://www.nytimes.com/live/2026/05/24/world/iran-war-trump

 **What to Know About the Potential U.S.-Iran Peace Deal**\